nuthanc/angular_course/routing-start/README.md

 * There export class and have it  decorated by NgModule
 * Provide RouterModule.forRoot(appRoutes) in the imports and add RouterModule in the exports(what should be accessible to the module which imports this)
 * No need to provide declarations as it is already provided in app module

+### An Introduction to Guards

+* Running some piece of code before the Component is loaded in the route